great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 title: Application support policy
 ---

-A defined application support policy allows Great Expectations (GX) to better prioritize its response to application integration, operating system, and programming language issues.
-Formally defining the support policy also provides contributors with a better understanding of who is responsible for resolving application integration, operating system, and programming language issues.
+A defined support policy allows Great Expectations (GX) to prioritize its response to application integration, operating system, and programming language issues.

+For production environments where uptime is critical, GX recommends using the applications, operating systems, and programming languages defined as GX-supported.
+Community-supported platforms such as Pandas, Spark, and SQLAlchemy allow you to integrate your existing datasets with GX Cloud and GX OSS.

 ## Support categories

-The following are the types of support available for application integration, operating system, and programming language issues:
+The following are the levels of support provided by GX:

-- **GX supported** - The GX Developer Relations (DevRel) team triages, reproduces, and then assigns issues to the appropriate GX Engineering team.
-Issues with application integration, operating system, and programming languages in maintenance mode are reviewed, but new features or functionality are not implemented as part of the resolution.

-- **Community supported** - The GX DevRel team triages and reproduces issues, and then determines if GX should implement new features or functionality to resolve the issue.
-If the DevRel team determines that new features or functionality are not warranted, the GX community is responsible for issue resolution.
-If new features or functionality are required, DevRel assigns the issue to the appropriate GX Engineering team.
+- GX-supported - integrations are tested throughout the development lifecycle, and actively maintained and updated when new versions of GX Cloud or GX OSS are released.

+- Community-supported - integrations are successfully implemented by community members.
+They are not tested or updated by GX, and GX is not responsible for ensuring reliability or compatibility.

 ## GX supported